Project-Alphaa/Pixel-Guns/README.md

 [![](https://img.shields.io/badge/Discord-6a6a6a?style=for-the-badge&labelColor=272727&logo=discord)](https://discord.gg/f83zBET9w5)

 ### **📘 Description**
-Chunky guns is a thrilling weapon mod that brings a playable shooting experience to life.
-Unleash your creativity by gathering recipes and crafting unique weapons in your workshop.
-This mod also adds grenades and bulletproof vests, elevating the excitement of your battleground experience.
+Chunky Guns is a thrilling weapons mod that brings a dynamic shooting experience to life.
+Unleash your creativity by gathering recipes and crafting unique weapons in your personal workshop.
+This mod also introduces functional grenades and bulletproof vests, enhancing the excitement of your battleground experience.

 ![](https://i.imgur.com/j8YAnhl.png)